Proverbs 14:35

 The king's favour is toward a wise servant: but his wrath is against him that causeth shame.

 Discrimination is rare, if a man is wise.
-Here is a general rule that exalts wisdom and condemns folly.
-Though the difference between a king and servant is very great, wise conduct will earn the king's favor and foolish conduct will bring his wrath.
-It is not a dislike of servants that brings the king's wrath; it is often the shameful folly of the servant.
-A king is very happy to favor and promote a servant, if he shows himself wise.
+This proverb is a general rule that exalts wisdom and condemns folly.
+Though the difference between a king and a servant is very great, wise conduct will earn the king’s favor and foolish conduct will bring his wrath.
+It is not a dislike of servants that brings the king’s wrath; it is usually the shameful folly of the servant.
+Kings are happy to favor and promote a servant, if he is a wise and useful one.

-We live in the heyday of irresponsibility.
-Few want to be accountable for their actions.
+You live in the heyday of irresponsibility.
+Few accept accountability for their foolish actions.
 They excuse themselves and blame others.
 They refuse responsibility for their own failures; they want to make others responsible for them.
+They always have excuses, which mean nothing to anyone else, for they have no basis in facts.
 They expect much for little effort.
 They blame and condemn others, if they are not rewarded highly and quickly.

 Women use their sex as an excuse, Blacks their color, the old their age, and the young their youth.
 Hispanics, the handicapped, American Indians, and many others want to blame uncontrollable factors for their status in life.
-So there is complaining about sexual, racial, age, and religious discrimination among other excuses.
-But the real problem much of the time is the incompetence, foolishness, or slothfulness of the party bellyaching.
+So there is much complaining about sexual, racial, age, and religious discrimination among other excuses.
+But the real issue most of the time is incompetence, foolishness, or slothfulness of the party bellyaching.

 The proverb contains a rule.
 Wise conduct will bring promotion, no matter how great the difference between the one promoting and the one promoted.
 There is far less discrimination of sex, race, and age, and far more discrimination of character and conduct, than people want to admit.
 And discrimination of character and conduct is good.

-Character and conduct are keys to promotion or punishment, and you choose either one as your reward (Pr 9:12; Gal 6:3-5).
+Character and conduct are keys to promotion or punishment, and you daily choose one of them for yourself (Pr 9:12; Gal 6:3-5).
 Do not blame discrimination or fate.
 Performance carries more weight than preference, character more than chance, and conduct more than circumstances.
 Your situation in life is mostly what you have made of your life.

-Do not let anything deter you from your course with the Lord or man.
+Do not let anything divert you from your course with God or man.
 Every man shall give an account of himself soon.
 Do not be intimidated by the Lord you serve and bury your talent in the ground, for He is an austere man and expects to receive a return on His investment, even if it was only one talent.
 He rewards and punishes with perfect justice.